ghga-de/nf-aceseq/README.md

 For more information on theoretical part please refer to the orijinal documentation of the pipeline [here](https://aceseq.readthedocs.io/en/latest/index.html).

+This workflow is not optimal to use with Whole Exome Sequencing data!

 For now, this workflow is only optimal to work in ODCF Cluster.
 The config file (conf/dkfz_cluster.config) can be used as an example.